pulumi/docs/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 $
 ```

 If you have a system-wide proxy server running on your machine, it may be misconfigured.
-The [Pulumi architecture](/docs/concepts/how-pulumi-works/) has three different components, running as separate processes which talk to each other using a bidirectional gRPC protocol
+The [Pulumi architecture](/docs/concepts/how-pulumi-works/) has three different components, running as separate processes that talk to each other using a bidirectional gRPC protocol
 on IP address `127.0.0.1`.
 Your proxy server should be configured **NOT** to proxy
 these local network connections.
 Add both `127.0.0.1` and `localhost` to the exclusion list of your proxy server.